mtakahiro/gsf/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 version 1.1.0

-- SED fitting code used in `Morishita et al. (2018a) <http://adsabs.harvard.edu/abs/2018ApJ...856L...4M>`__ and `Morishita et al. (submitted) <https://arxiv.org/abs/1812.06980>`__.
+- SED fitting code used in `Morishita et al. (2018a) <http://adsabs.harvard.edu/abs/2018ApJ...856L...4M>`__ and `Morishita et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJ...877..141M/abstract>`__.
-- The main purpose is to explore galaxy mass accumulation formation histories with a flexible form of SFH.
+- The main purpose is to explore galaxy mass accumulation histories with a flexible form of SFH.
-- This uses FSPS templates generated via python-fsps.
+- The code uses FSPS templates generated via python-fsps.
-- Emission lines, generated in FSPS, can be included in fitting.
 - Broadband photometry data, without spectrum (despite the code's name), can be also fitted.
 - Far IR data set can be fitted simultaneously with a simple gray body spectrum.
 - Please use this code at one's own risk.